Dunstall: Church

 The parish church of Dunstall, St Mary's, was built to serve the Dunstall Hall estate by the Arkwright family.
 After their move to Cromford, the new owner of the estate, John Hardy, completed the church in 1853.
 The Arkwright family pledged £12,000 in total to help build the church, school (which in now the church hall) and a parsonage as Charles had always wanted to have a church in this community, however he died before any stones were laid, leaving the Hardy family to complete his wishes.
 To show the community's appreciation to John Hardy and his wife Isobel, a stained-glass window was erected and dedicated to their memory.
 It is a Grade II* listed building with enough seats to house a carol service of approximately 120 people.

 Today the church is part of a joint benefice with St James, Barton and St Michael & All Angels, Tatenhill.

-Leisure
+Sport and Leisure

-Dunstall Cricket Club
+Cricket

-Dunstall Cricket club was founded in the 1890s and reformed in the 1960s and their home ground is located on the Dunstall Estate.
-The club originally played in the Burton and District League before they moved to playing in the Derbyshire Cricket League in 1992 and then moving in 2000 to the ECB Derbyshire Premier League in which they are still a part of.
-Dunstall Cricket Club has been host to former professional cricketers Derek Randall and Devon Malcolm who have played for the England cricket team as well as former West Indies internationals Phil Simmons and Jimmy Adams and during 2009 the club was recognised for being part of the elite clubs in the Derbyshire Premier League after being awarded the ECB Clubmark.
+Dunstall Cricket Club was founded in the 1870s and reformed in 1960.
+Their home ground is located on the Dunstall Estate (The Deer Park).
+The club originally played in the Burton and District Cricket League before they moved to the Derbyshire County Cricket League in 1992.
+The club was awarded the ECB Clubmark in 2009, and they have a long established Junior training section that play competitive cricket in the Burton & District Youth Cricket League.

+Dunstall Cricket Club has been host to former professional cricketers Derek Randall and Devon Malcolm who have played for the England cricket team as well as former West Indies internationals Phil Simmons and Jimmy Adams.